intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 ### 2.1 Install Azure CLI
 Before you setup your environment, please install Azure CLI on your machine according to [Azure CLI guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-Then run `az login` to login to Azure system before you run following Azure commands.
+Then run `az login` to login to Azure system before you run the following Azure commands.

 ### 2.2 Create Azure VM for hosting BigDL PPML image
 #### 2.2.1 Create Resource Group